Frequency (IQ album)

-Frequency is the tenth studio album by the British neo-progressive rock band IQ, released in May 2009 by Inside Out Music.
+Frequency is the tenth studio album by the British neo-prog band IQ, released in May 2009 by Inside Out Music.
 Recorded at Aubitt Studios in Southampton and Redbridge Studios in Bolton from June 2007 to February 2009, it was produced by guitarist Michael Holmes.
 It was the first and only album recorded with new group members, keyboardist Mark Westworth and drummer Andy Edwards, as well as the last with bass guitarist John Jowitt.

 Critical reception

 In a three-and-a-half-star review, Alex Henderson of AllMusic has referred to Frequency as "a very moody" but at the same time "also very accessible" album, concluding that despite substantial line-up changes, "it illustrates IQ's ability to continue providing memorable and very digestible progressive rock 28 years after the band's formation".